webability/WAWAS/readme.md

 This is a real multithreaded application server 100% coded in PHP 7.

 It uses the pthreads PECL extension, in CLI mode.

+It integrates the Xamboo CMS Framework and is build on top of the DomCore PHP Fundation Classes.

 ---